dvidelabs/flatcc/README.md

 identifier would be used, but a buffer must choose which system, if any, to identify itself with.
 The type is a native integer representation of the type identifier useful for switch statements.

+The
+[`flatcc/flatcc_identifier.h`](https://github.com/dvidelabs/flatcc/blob/master/include/flatcc/flatcc_identifier.h) file contains an implementation of the FNV-1a hash used.

 _Note: there is a potential for collisions in the type hash values because the hash is only 4 bytes._